 The successive list of HODS from 1961 was Dr. K.D.Reddy, Dr. Bhattacharya, Dr. I.S.
 Dusaj, Dr. K.K.
 Srivastava, Dr. O.P.
 Sharma, Dr. S. Elangovan and Dr.S.Vivekanandam.
 The department presently has got six faculties and the present HOD is Dr. K. Nagarajan First diploma course (DMRD) was started in the year 1972.
 First M.D. course was started in the year 1981.
 There were three postgraduate seats per year till 2013.
 At present, the department trains 7 MD postgraduate students every year.
 MD, MS, M.Ch. and DM residents of various departments undergo rotatory postings in the department of Radio-diagnosis and are trained in the imaging aspects relevant to their specialties.
 Undergraduate MBBS students and students of allied paramedical courses are also trained on the basics of Imaging.

-The department is committed to excellence in patient care, education and contributes regularly to research activity from all specialities of the Institute.
+The department is committed to excellence in patient care, education and contributes regularly to research activity from all specialties of the Institute.

-The department of Radio-diagnosis offers quality diagnostic imaging services to all patients attending the main hospital, super specialty block, emergency medical services and regional cancer centre.
+The department of Radio-diagnosis offers quality diagnostic imaging services to all patients attending the main hospital, super specialty block, emergency medical services and regional cancer center.